What Does a Psychiatric Nurse Do?

 Types of Psychiatric Care for Eating Disorders

 Before delving into the integral role of psychiatric nurses in eating disorder care, it is essential to comprehend the multifaceted approaches employed in the treatment of these complex mental illnesses.
 Eating disorders are conditions that affect a person’s relationship to food, eating, or exercise.
-The DSM-5 recognizes five types of eating disorders including anorexia nervosa, bulimia nervosa, binge-eating disorder, avoident/restrictive food intake disorder (ARFID), and other specified feeding or eating disorders (OSFED).
+The DSM-5 recognizes five types of eating disorders including anorexia nervosa, bulimia nervosa, binge-eating disorder, avoidant/restrictive food intake disorder (ARFID), and other specified feeding or eating disorders (OSFED).

 Each of these requires personalized and comprehensive support for healing.
 Eating disorder treatment typically involves a collaborative effort with various professionals, including mental health specialists, dieticians, medical and dental professionals, and the invaluable support of loved ones and caregivers.
 This multidisciplinary approach recognizes the dual challenges of the physical complications of the illness and the psychological barriers.
 However, as eating disorders are a type of mental illness, psychiatric care is a key piece to get patients on the road to recovery.
 Both medication and different therapeutic modalities can be a part of someone’s care plan.